em843/dijkstra/README.md

-# djikstra
+# dijkstra
-A Python implementation of Djikstra's Algorithm from May 2021.
+A Python implementation of Dijkstra's Algorithm from May 2021.